DevelopUrs/ezcamp/README.md

 ### `npm start`

+in order to connect to the server.

+`cd client`

+In the client directory, you can run:

+### `npm start`

+in order to connect to the client.

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.